-- Are the automated water nozzles optimized? - Can the number of nozzles be reduced? - Can the configuration of the nozzles be changed to optimize operations - Is the nozzle configuration in all the lines the same? - Can water be cut out automatically when there is no product to be cooled? - Is there room for water recycling in this process? - What is the type of contaminates in wastewater? - What is the quality of water needed for the process? - Is it possible to economically treat the water to be used back in the product? - Can the handguns use be optimized?
+Are the automated water nozzles optimized?

+- Can the number of nozzles be reduced? - Can the configuration of the nozzles be changed to optimize operations - Is the nozzle configuration in all the lines the same? - Do the different units have the same nozzle configuration? - Can water be cut out automatically when there is no product to be cooled? - Is there room for water recycling in this process? - What is the type of contaminates in wastewater? - What is the quality of water needed for the process? - Is it possible to economically treat the water to be used back in the product? - Can the use water handguns be reduced/optimized?